Language

 • For expectant moms with an HMO plan, your care from your provider will be covered by your in-network benefits.

-• For those with a PPO plan, you can still use your in-network coverage for 90 days after should Memorial decide to leave the network, and then your care is covered by your out-of-network benefits.
+• For those with a PPO plan, you can still use your in-network coverage for 90 days after the September 1 deadline, meaning your care is covered by your out-of-network benefits.

 About the provider network